• Disease Overview

 Causes

 Iron is a critical mineral that is found in all cells of the body and is essential for the body to function and grow properly.
-Iron is found many types of food including red meat, poultry, eggs and vegetables.
-Iron levels must remain in a specific range within the body, otherwise they can cause anemia (due to low iron levels) or damage affected organs (due to high iron levels).
+Iron is found in many types of food including red meat, poultry, eggs and vegetables.
+Iron levels must remain within a specific range in the body, otherwise anemia (due to low iron levels) will occur, or damage to affected organs (due to high iron levels) will occur.

-In most individuals with aceruloplasminemia, iron accumulates within the basal ganglia, a part of the brain that consists of three clusters of brain cells (neurons).
-The basal ganglia processes information involved in involuntary movements, coordination and cognition.
-The specific neurological symptoms that develop in aceruloplasminemia depend on the exact location and extent of iron accumulation within the brain.
+In most individuals with aceruloplasminemia, iron accumulates within the basal ganglia, a part of the brain that processes information involved in involuntary movements, coordination and cognition.
+The specific neurological symptoms that develop in aceruloplasminemia depend on the exact location and amount of iron accumulation within the brain.

-Diabetes associated with aceruloplasminemia results from iron accumulation in the pancreas.
+Diabetes associated with aceruloplasminemia is caused by iron accumulation in the pancreas.
 Iron can also accumulate elsewhere in the body such as the retinas or liver.
-Liver damage does not occur in aceruloplasminemia.
+However, liver damage does not usually occur in aceruloplasminemia.

 • < Previous section